-Jie Gao is currently an assistant professor in the Department of Mechanical and Aerospace Engineering at Missouri University of Science and Technology.
-She received her Ph.D. degree from Columbia University.
-Her research interests are focused on tailoring light- matter interaction with all the point sources.
+Xiaodong Yang is currently an associate professor in the Department of Mechanical and Aerospace Engineering at Missouri University of Science and Technology.
+He received his Ph.D. degree from Columbia University, and completed a postdoctoral position at the University of California, Berkeley and the Lawrence Berkeley National all the point sources.
 The generated metasurface hologram can rebuilt the object when it is illuminated by a plane wave without a reference beam.
-For simplicity, we assume that a virtual 2D object with its complex field of $U_0(x_0, y_0, z_0)$ is placed on the image plane (x_0, y_0, z_0) with a distance $d = z_0 - z$ away from the hologram plane placed at (x, y, z).
-Based on the Huygens-Fresnel principle, the diffraction patterns of each color component on the hologram plane can be described by
+For simplicity, we assume that a virtual 2D object with its complex field of $U_0(x_0, y_0, z_0)$ is placed on the image plane $(x_0, y_0, z_0)$ with a distance $d = z_0 - z$ away from the hologram plane placed at (x, y, z).
+Based on the Huygens-Fresnel principle, the diffraction patterns of each color component on the hologram plane can be described by the Fresnel-Kirchhoff integral when the light incident angle is small $^{[5,54,55]}$